 Action films, special effects and explosive science fiction brought to a new level.
-Full of very inspired visual tricks.Know more
+Full of very inspired visual tricks that influenced many other films.Know more

 By Ridley Scott (1984)

 Wikipedia: "Blade Runner can be seen as a quintessential example of the cyberpunk style and theme”.
-Period.Know more
+Not much to add.
+Indispensable.Know more

 By John Carpenter (1982)